Cystitis (Inflammation of the Bladder)

 What is cystitis?

-Cystitis is the medical term used to describe inflammation of the bladder.
-Cystitis in cancer patients can be caused by radiation therapy to the pelvis/bladder.
+Cystitis is when your bladder is inflamed (swollen).
+Cystitis can be caused by radiation therapy to the pelvis or bladder.
 Some chemotherapies can also cause cystitis.
 "Hemorrhagic cystitis" is when you have cystitis and blood in your urine (pee).

 Symptoms of cystitis are: